supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/save/README.md

-# Save
+# Export Archive

-`Save` layer allows to export annotations and images.
+`Export Archive` layer allows to export annotations and images.
 Annotations are stored in `.json` files.
 Images are stored in `.png` or `.jpg` files (due to format of source image).
 When exporting annotations, `meta.json` file containing all used classes for project is also exported.

 Moreover, you can get visual representations of all annotated objects on top of your images by setting visualize to true.